Hometown: Bellevue, Neb.

 The Windsor native achieved Dean’s List status in 2018 and earned her bachelors of arts from Doane in K-12 Endorsement.
+She is currently pursuing her master's in School Counseling from Concordia.
 Bre is the daughter of Brenda and Phil Lange and Brian and Dawn Hamilton.
 Bre has two sisters: Zoe and Brooke.

 Hometown: Friend, Neb.